 You’re free to take pictures of absolutely anything you fancy and just have fun with it.

 If you don’t know what other subjects to photographs, here are a few suggestions for you.

 Apart from flowers, insects are very popular subjects as well.
-If you happen to chance upon an insect on a flower, then even better!
+If you happen upon an insect on a flower, even better!

 You probably don’t know this, but you can also take extreme close up photos of people’s eyes.
 With the macro lens, you’ll see the beautiful patterns in their iris.